Hey, to all the anime fans.

 Love Live School Idol Project This anime is so well-known due to its main characters of nine that it’s impossible not to discuss how “CUTE” it is.

-Another one of the “cute girl doing adorable things” anime series that focus upon Idol culture.
+Another one of the “cute girls doing adorable things” anime series focuses on idol culture.
 It’s a huge phenomenon in Japan.

 And the West has gotten the hype about idols thanks to shows like Love Live.